[2026 Updated] What to Do If iPhone Passcode Changed Itself

 If you are unable to reach your computer immediately when your iPhone changed passcode on its own, there is another option for you to reset iPhone without passcode.

 However, the pre-requisite for this solution is that your phone has been upgraded to iOS 15.2 or later and that the iPhone is connected to the network.
 This feature of Apple enables you to restore your iPhone without any other device.
-Instead, you'll only need to remember your Apple ID to put things in order.
+Instead, you'll only need to remember your Apple Account to put things in order.
+If all these conditions are met, then please see the following steps.

-Step 3: Next, you will need to choose the Erase option.
+- Step 3.
+Next, type the password of your Apple Account into the bar.
 And it will help you restore your iPhone in a while.
 After that, try to reset your iPhone posscode again.

 Solution 2.
 Fix iPhone Password Changed on Its Own via iCloud

 You can also use iCloud to eliminate the iPhone passcode changed itself issue.
 Like iTunes, iCloud will also enable you to restore your iPhone and set a new passcode.
+It Works if you've enabled Find My iPhone feature.
 After erasing your data via iCloud, you'll be able to fix some major software bugs that might be causing the issues due to various unforeseen reasons.

-Step 3: Now, select your iPhone device from the All Device drop-down menu.
+- Step 3.
+Now, select your iPhone device from the All Device drop-down menu.

 Solution 3.
 Fix iPhone Passcode Changed Itself via Find My Feature

-If you have additional iOS devices signed in with the same Apple ID and have turned on the Find My feature, you can use the Find My app to unlock your iPhone if the passcode has been changed unexpectedly.
+If you have additional iOS devices signed in with the same Apple Account and have turned on the Find My feature, you can use the Find My app to unlock your iPhone if the passcode has been changed unexpectedly.

 Follow the steps below, provided you meet these requirements.
 It is worth-noting that both your iOS devices should be connected to a stable network connection.

-Step 1: launch the Find My app on a different device and ensure that you're logged into the same Apple account as the locked iPhone.
+- Step 1. launch the Find My app on a different device and ensure that you're logged into the same Apple account as the locked iPhone.

-Step 2: Select the Devices tab from the menu at the bottom of the screen to locate your iPhone in the list of devices.
+- Step 2.
+Select the Devices tab from the menu at the bottom of the screen to locate your iPhone in the list of devices.

-Part 5: How to Set Up a New Passcode on Your iPhone After a Repair
+How to Set Up a New Passcode on Your iPhone After a Repair

 After resolving any issues with iPhone passcode changed from 4 to 6 digits by itself, you may find that you can access your device without needing to enter a passcode.
 While this might seem convenient, it poses a security risk.
 To safeguard your iPhone against unauthorized use and tampering, it's advisable to establish a new passcode promptly.